 Mental, physical or emotional problems that may appear unrelated are often masking a deeper underlying cause.
-It can feel more socially acceptable or less fearful to deal with the symptoms than confronting your marriage problems.
+It can feel more socially acceptable or less fearful to deal with the symptoms than confronting your relationship problems.

-Recognising the part we each play in a relationship requires honesty from both parties, to yourself and each other, and acceptance that you’ve both played a role in your relationship problems.
+Recognising the part we each play in a relationship requires honesty from both parties – to yourself and each other, and acceptance that you’ve both played a role in your relationship problems.
 Avoid statements such as: ‘the problem with you is…’As much as you may believe you have all the answers, and that what you think, say and do is correct – after all you are right; if only your loved one could see that he/she is messed up; and if only he/she would seek help the relationship would be so much better, perhaps even perfect.
 Blaming your partner for your unhappiness or communication breakdown doesn’t get you anywhere.

-You will need your own notebook (one each), pen or pencil and some coloured pens will be helpful too.
+Get a notebook (one each), pen or pencil and some coloured pens will be helpful too.
 Writing in your notebook helps you to process what you’ve been storing in your mind, probably for some time.
 It gives you the opportunity to review your thoughts, feelings and behaviour patterns with more clarity.
 It helps you create space in your mind for new thoughts and ideas to develop.
 It also means you can monitor your progress more effectively.

-Be mindful of promises made to keep the peace.
+WARNING: Be mindful of promises made to keep the peace.
 Before you agree to anything, check first if it feels right for you and if it’s achievable.
 If it doesn’t, say so, and explore what you could do instead.

 - Have you ever not brushed your teeth because you didn’t have time?